FIR filed against ‘The Wire’ editor for allegedly spreading fake news against Adityanath

 By afternoon, Varadarajan posted a clarification saying the quote was from Acharya Paramhans, the head of the Ayodhya temple trust, not from Adityanath.
 A correction was made to The Wire’s article.

 The FIR was filed in Faizabad at 7 pm.
-In his complaint, Shrivastav had taken objection to the corrected statement in The Wire article.
+In his complaint, Shrivastav cited the corrected statement from The Wire article.

 An hour and half later, Adityanath’s media advisor said on Twitter that action had been taken against Varadarajan since he had neither deleted the tweet nor apologised.
 “If you too are thinking of spreading lies about the Yogi government, please remove such thoughts from your mind,” Kumar tweeted.